 When assessing recoverable amounts, RTG makes estimates and assumptions which are subject to risk and uncertainty.
-RTG has assessed the recoverable amount using a fair value less costs of disposal (FVLCD) method, using a market capitalisation approach in accordance with IFRS 13 Fair Value (level 1 fair value hierarchy under IFRS 13).
+RTG has assessed the recoverable amount using a fair value less costs of disposal (FVLCD) method.
 The FVLCD method under IAS 36 Impairment of Assets requires a determination of the fair value, being the price that would be received to sell the project in an orderly transaction between market participants at measurement date.
 In this context, RTG considers that the fair value that a willing buyer would place on the Mabilo project includes the political risk factors and the risks associated with litigation between the Joint Venture partners which is incorporated in the market capitalisation approach disclosed above.

 Material uncertainty arising from the political risk and litigation associated with the mining projects in the Philippines.
-There is material uncertainty over the outcome of the political risk and litigation (as disclosed in note 22) associated with the mining projects in the Philippines.
+There is material uncertainty over the outcome of the political risk and litigation (as disclosed in note 23) associated with the mining projects in the Philippines.